 The first step in your sustainability journey should be to set your baseline.
 This is a measurement of your current impact on the environment.
 It takes into account things like water and electricity, but also plastic use and carbon emissions.

 Setting your baseline is important because it’s hard to know where you’re going if you don’t know where you are now.
-Maybe your utilities bill is twice as large as it needs to be.
+Maybe your utility bill is twice as large as it needs to be.
 Maybe you’re already using best practices when it comes to plastic reduction.
 Maybe there’s a better way to encourage guests to be less wasteful in their rooms.

 You might be running a beachside bungalow or managing a multinational hotel franchise.
 No matter your property type, there’s a lot to be gained from setting your baseline in order to become more sustainable – both from an environmental and social standpoint as well as a financial one.